rhcu/logs_analysis_udacity/README.md

 **3. On which days did more than 1% of requests lead to errors?**

-Created using Python `psycopg2` to connect to PostgreSQL DBMS.

 # Required software
 Vagrant and VirtualBox are needed to be installed before running the program to provide Linux environment.
 Vagrant can be downloaded from HashiCorp [website](https://www.vagrantup.com/), and VirtualBox from [here](https://www.virtualbox.org/).
 If you face some problems during the installation of Vagrant, you can find answers either at [Stack OverFlow](https://stackoverflow.com/search?q=vagrant) or in the [GitHub repository](https://github.com/hashicorp/vagrant) of Vagrant itself.

-Also, installed [Python 2.7](https://www.python.org/downloads/) is required.
+Also, installed [Python 2.7](https://www.python.org/downloads/) is required, and `psycopg2` library, which connects Python code with PostgreSQL DBMS.
 # How to start
 * After the installation, create your Virtual Machine by running in command line `vagrant up`